MacJoom/joomla-releasetools/README.md

 ## build.sh
 Build a Joomla Release Package, cloning from Joomla Repo
+- deletes joomla-cms
+- clones from github.com//joomla/joomla-cms.git
+- cd's into joomla-cms
+- checks out current dev
+- creates release branch
+- switches to release branch
+- copies the .git/config for the key
+- pushes branch
+- builds the release bump
+- commits the bump
+- creates the new release tag
+- builds the release

+No further push yet

+## pushtag.sh
+- cd's into joomla-cms
+- shows status und branch
+- shows tags
+- pushes the tag

+## jupdateserver.sh
+- Clone update.joomla.org from Repo
+- Checkout master
+- Create new branch
+- replace string in nightlies xml (only minor)
+- commit and push

+## reverttodevandpush.sh
+- cd's into joomla-cms
+- builds the revert to dev bump
+- stages files (git add .)
+- commits "Revert to dev"
+- does the final push

 ## jcheckout.sh
 ### Create Dev Enviroment and restore data